 Meditation classes in Canterbury

-The group is led by Stephen Gene Morris*, an experienced practitioner, teacher trained neuroscientist and post-graduate researcher of compassion and nondual methods of meditation and mindfulness.
+The group is led by Stephen Gene Morris*, an experienced practitioner, teacher trained neuropsychologist and post-graduate meditation researcher.
 Compassionate practices have long been associated with improved health and wellbeing, modern scientific enquiry is now endorsing the benefits of these approaches.
 Regular compassion-based meditation can deliver a reduction in stress and anxiety, a greater sense of well being and improved cognitive function.
 These effects are likely to be correlated with positive changes in the brain itself.
 Visit the Science of Meditation website if you want to read about the scientific background.

 A key element of this approach is the meditation on compassion for self and other, known as nondual compassion.
 People will be very familiar with the ideas behind this method.
 There is evidence that compassionate meditation is particularly beneficial in balancing our internal and external oriented mental processes.
 Helping us to take life’s ups and downs a little more in our stride.
 The human understanding of these approaches is thousands of years old.
 But contemporary neuroscience is starting to confirm that how we see ourselves and others is related to our long term health and happiness.